Charlie Wyke

-Charles Thomas Wyke (born 6 December 1992) is an English professional footballer who plays as a forward and captains club Carlisle United.
+Charles Thomas Wyke (born 6 December 1992) is a former English professional footballer who played as a forward.

 Career

 Middlesbrough

 Wyke started his career in the academy at Middlesbrough and progressed through the system.
 After scoring close to 30 goals in the 2010–11 season in all competitions, he was rewarded with a three-year contract in May 2011.

 Loan spells

 In March 2012, Wyke joined Football Conference side Kettering Town on a youth loan.

 In October 2012, Wyke joined Football League One side Hartlepool United in a one-month loan deal.
 He made his professional debut on 9 October, in a Football League Trophy defeat to Bradford City on penalties where he scored in the shoot-out.
 After impressing for Pools, Wyke had his loan deal extended until the end of the season with boss John Hughes saying "I'm really pleased that we've been able to get things sorted because Charlie has done well in his time with us".

 He then joined up with League Two side AFC Wimbledon on a months loan in January 2014, before having his deal extended by a further 3 months.
 He made 17 appearances for the Dons, netting two goals.

 Wyke rejoined Hartlepool United on a one-month loan on 21 August 2014.
 The deal was later extended keeping him at Victoria Park until the end of November.
 He made 14 appearances in this second spell, scoring four times.